-- is a community foundation that supports community organizations in rural Nova Scotia, through conveying fund development and granting. - has a proven track record, with more than 20 years of developing and delivering small grant programs. - has dedicated board members from all regions of the province who have a wealth of experience about community development in rural Nova Scotia - is a registered charity. - adheres to the highest standards of transparency and accountability in its financial management. - is a member of the Community Foundations of Canada, Volunteer Canada, Environmental Funders of Canada and the Nova Scotia Music Association and the Nova Scotia Not For Profit Coalition. - has signed and adheres to the seven pillars of the Canadian Philanthropic Commitment on Climate Change. - has been widely recognized for its excellence and leadership in the field of rural grant-making. - adheres to the values of gender equality, equity, and climate action.
+- is a community foundation that supports community organizations in rural Nova Scotia, through convening fund development and granting. - has a proven track record, with more than 20 years of developing and delivering small and large grant programs. - has dedicated board members from all regions of the province who have a wealth of experience about community development in rural Nova Scotia - is a registered charity and is accountable to community members including donors and grantees. - adheres to the highest standards of transparency and accountability in its financial management. - is a member of the Community Foundations of Canada, Volunteer Canada, Environmental Funders of Canada and the Nova Scotia Music Association and the Nova Scotia Not For Profit Coalition.

+- has signed and adheres to the seven pillars of the Canadian Philanthropic Commitment on Climate Change. - Has signed the Philanthropic Community's Commitment to Truth and Reconciliation. - has been widely recognized for its excellence and leadership in the field of rural grant-making. - adheres to the values of gender equality, equity, and climate action.